login

 Aaron David Fairbanks

-BP987 Solution could appear in a Bongard Problem that categorizes an image of itself on either of its sides vs. solution can only appear in a Bongard Problem that categorizes an image of itself on one given side.
+BP987 Solution could appear in a Bongard Problem featuring an image of itself on either of its sides vs. solution can appear in a Bongard Problem featuring an image of itself on a certain side only.

 (edit; present; nest [left/right]; search; history)